mehulagg/gitlab/doc/api/notes.md

 ## Snippets

-The Snippets Notes API is intended for project level snippets, and not for personal snippets.
+The Snippets Notes API is intended for project-level snippets, and not for personal snippets.

 ### List all snippet notes